Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: Abstract

 \section{Abstract}

-We consider the problems of estimation and optimization of two popular convex risk measures: utility-based shortfall risk (UBSR) and Optimized Certainty Equivalent (OCE) risk.
-We extend these risk measures to cover possibly unbounded random variables.
-We cover prominent risk measures like the entropic risk, expectile risk, monotone mean-variance risk, Value-at-Risk, and Conditional Value-at-Risk as few special cases of either the UBSR or the OCE risk.
-In the context of estimation, we derive non-asymptotic bounds on the mean absolute error (MAE) and mean-squared error (MSE) of the classical sample average approximation (SAA) estimators of both, the UBSR and the OCE.
-Next, in the context of optimization, we derive expressions for the UBSR gradient and the OCE gradient under a smooth parameterization.
-Utilizing these expressions, we propose gradient estimators for both, the UBSR and the OCE.
-We use the SAA estimator of UBSR in both these gradient estimators, and derive non-asymptotic bounds on MAE and MSE for the proposed gradient estimation schemes.
-We incorporate the aforementioned gradient estimators into a stochastic gradient (SG) algorithm for optimization.
-Finally, we derive non-asymptotic bounds that quantify the rate of convergence of our SG algorithm for the optimization of the UBSR and the OCE risk measure.
+{ We consider the problems of estimation and optimization of utility-based shortfall risk (UBSR).
+We extend UBSR to cover possibly unbounded random variables.
+We cover prominent risk measures such as entropic risk, expectile risk, Value-at-Risk, and quadratic risk as special cases of the UBSR.
+In the context of estimation, we derive non-asymptotic bounds on the mean absolute error (MAE) and the mean-squared error (MSE) of the classical sample-average approximation (SAA) estimator for the UBSR.
+In the context of optimization, we derive an expression for the gradient of UBSR under a smooth parameterization.
+We propose a gradient estimator for the UBSR and derive non-asymptotic bounds on MAE and MSE for this estimator.
+We incorporate the aforementioned gradient estimator into a stochastic gradient (SG) optimization algorithm and derive non-asymptotic bounds on the convergence rate of our SG algorithm for optimizing UBSR under three objectives, namely, strongly convex, convex and non-convex.
+Finally, we conduct experiments on financial applications to demonstrate the performance of our proposed UBSR estimation and optimization algorithms. }